-The best Bluetooth Speakers 2019 at any budget
+These are the best Bluetooth speakers for any budget

 When it comes to portable Bluetooth speakers, you need to consider a few features in your product, including battery life, sound quality, and element resistance.
 The portability means you're going to want to take it places that might be dangerous to electronics, so you're going to want a speaker that's built to take on the go.

-There's no shortage of Bluetooth speakers to choose from, but if I were buying one, I'd go for the Ultimate Ears Megaboom 3.
-While there are more specialized options that prioritize things like longer battery life or better sound, the Megaboom 3 is the most well-rounded speaker, offering loud, punchy sound, water resistance, and long battery life.
+There's no shortage of Bluetooth speakers to choose from, but if we were buying one, we'd go for the Ultimate Ears Wonderboom 2.
+The speaker sounds fantastic for what it costs and offers excellent value for your money.
+While more specialized options prioritize things like longer battery life or better sound, the Wonderboom 2 is the most well-rounded speaker, offering loud, punchy sound, water resistance, and excellent battery life.

 Credits — The team that worked on this guide